doug65536/dgos/README.md

 ## Bootloader

+- Can boot from hard disk, flash drive, or CD/DVD using BIOS or EFI
 - Implemented mostly in C++
 - Custom bootloader, supports FAT32 with LFN and ISO9660 with Joliet boot with unified booloader
-- Can boot from hard disk, CD/DVD, or flash drive
 - Builds page tables and enters ELF64 kernel with CPU fully in long mode
 - Implements SMP trampoline
 - Gets physical memory map from BIOS
+- Uses memory map throughout, can tolerate arbitrarily fragmented memory map
 - Enumerates VESA BIOS video modes and configures video card for kernel
 - Implements basic exception handlers
 - Shows loading progress bar
 - Processes position independent executable relocations, allowing the kernel to be loaded to an arbitrary address for kernel address space layout randomization.
+- Implements boot menu

 ## Kernel